Vilis Vītols Article Prize

 Award notification:

 The winners of the Vilis Vītols Article Prize are announced once in every two years, at the AABS conference.
+The 2022 and 2023 winners will be announced at the 2024 AABS conference at Yale.

 Other Awards & Prizes News